opendatalabrdc/Blog/Database_Quality_Analysis_Tasking_Manager.md

 We continue the analysis by focusing this time on areas recently covered by coordinated mapping projects using the OSM Task Manager.
 The sample contains The sample is based on the August 30 Buildings profile from the OSM database for 25 geographical areas corresponding to as many projects completed using the OSM Task Manager during the month of August and completed before August 30.
 The Sample contains nearly 400,000 buildings and 2,135 contributors participated in these projects during the month of August.
 As for the previous analysis, the reports represent less than 10%, here 9.2% of the buildings in the base on August 30 for the areas studied.
 Several projects analyzed have ratios (Irregular Buildings / Total) around 1%.
 On the other hand, one project stands out with a rate of more than 60%.

-This large variability that is still observed from one project to another can only rarely be explained by the observation on aerial imagery of a larger number of buildings with irregular shapes.
+This great variability that is still observed from one project to another can only rarely be explained by the observation on aerial imagery of a larger number of buildings with irregular shapes.
 The behaviour of contributors and the uneven monitoring by project coordinators seem much more decisive, with many contributors systematically drawing very imprecise shapes, plus overlaps with buildings, roads, etc..
 The OSM Tasking Manager Dashboard reports that the majority of tasks have been validated.
 However, it should be noted that this dashboard does not contain any Quality monitoring indicators other than confirmation that a contributor indicates that he/she has validated the task or that a contributor is a novice.
 The analysis shows us that following the validation step in the Tasking Manager, a high number of irregular shapes persist for these areas.

 Mapathons with a predominance of insufficiently trained beginners, lack of monitoring tools and lack of interaction with contributors to adjust the course during mapathons seem to have an impact with areas that are covered in a day or two and then with no activity thereafter as mapathons move elsewhere.